OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/ProblemSolving.rst

 Investigation and Argument
 --------------------------

-Problem solving has two parts [Zietz]: the investigation and the argument.
+Problem solving has two parts [Zei07]: the investigation and the argument.
 Students are too used to seeing only the argument in their textbooks and lectures.